shadorki/anime-reaction-api/README.md

     - Select the `New Reaction` label along with the `New Category` label if you are adding a category as well

     ![How to contribute step 1](doc-images/how-to-contribute-1.png)

+    **NOTE: If you are unfamiliar with git, you can stop at this step, and I can add it to the repository from here.**

 1. Create a branch